Christian Case for Capitalism

 Capitalism & Christian Ethics

-The core tenets of capitalism—private property, free markets, and individual responsibility—are closely aligned with Christian teaching.
-The Austrian economist Ludwig von Mises (1881—1973) said, "In the individual human consciousness, economic and ethical values coexist and often affect each other.
+The core tenets of capitalism—private property, free markets, and individual responsibility—align closely with Christian teaching.
+The economist Ludwig von Mises (1881–1973) observed, "In the individual human consciousness, economic and ethical values coexist and often affect each other.
 Praxeology acknowledges this reality, as does the Bible."
-The Bible consistently emphasizes the dignity of work and the importance of stewardship, which are also central to the capitalist ethic:
+The Bible consistently highlights the dignity of work and the importance of stewardship, principles that lie at the heart of the capitalist ethic:

 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters (Col. 3:23).